codebar/tutorials/js/lesson3/tutorial.md

 ###Required files

-Download the files required to begin working through the the first tutorial example from [here](https://gist.github.com/despo/309f684b7a6e002aaf1f/download) (JQuery is included)
+Download the files required to begin working through the first tutorial example from [here](https://gist.github.com/despo/309f684b7a6e002aaf1f/download) (JQuery is included)

 #What is JQuery?